 Is wood from Victoria sustainable?

 - In short: yes!
 All our members, from growers to processors, are globally certified.
 There are two major certification schemes for wood products: FSC® and Responsible Wood, the National Governing body for PEFC in Australia.
+Our members are certified by either one or both of these schemes.

 - When you buy a product made from Victorian wood, you can rest assured it has been grown and harvested under sustainable practices.
 In fact, forest standards in Australia are among the highest in the world!